AramZS/aramzs.xyz/src/legal/cookies.md

 Cookies can be "persistent" or "session" cookies.
 Persistent cookies remain on your personal computer or mobile device when you go offline, while session cookies are deleted as soon as you close your web browser.

-## How Photogabble uses cookies
+## How AramZS.xyz uses cookies

 When you use and access the Service, we may place a number of cookies files in your web browser.
+We only use necessary cookies.

 We use cookies for the following purposes: